A DANCE OUTING

 Bouge de là is listed in the Répertoire culture-éducation (Culture-Education Directory).
 La culture à l’école program offers support to schools interested in hosting our creative dance workshops.

-In the current context, workshops can be provided virtually via Zoom or Teams, or socially-distanced face-to-face.
+Workshops are held face-to-face, but can also be offered virtually via Zoom or Teams!
 Contact us for further assistance.

 TEACHER’S GUIDE